Board of Directors

 A long-time ocean swimmer, Lynn was first introduced to channel swimming by assisting with Scott Zornig's historic Anacapa to Santa Cruz crossing.
 Since then, she has kayaked and observed for numerous solo and relay crossings.
 She is the 173rd person to swim the Catalina Channel solo.
 Although Lynn is looking to her next channel attempt, she is eager to assist other channel aspirants in their quests.

-Evan Morrison, Chairman of the Rules Committee, Social Media Coordinator, and Webmaster
+Evan Morrison, Rules Chair, Social Media Coordinator, and Webmaster

 Theo Schmeeckle, Safety Chairman

 Theo grew up in Washington State where he started competitive swimming at the age of seven.
 He was a four-year college letterman in swimming, graduating with an engineering degree from the University of Idaho.
 His first job upon graduation brought him to California where he continued swimming and participated in some open water events.
 Theo was out of swimming concentrating on his family and career while living in Washington and Pennsylvania.